ttaubert/octoblog/source/_posts/2014-10-30-http-public-key-pinning-explained.markdown

 Pinning StartSSL's root certificate would let you switch Classes any time and the attacker would still have to get a certificate issued by StartSSL for your domain.
-This is a valid approach as long as you are trusting your CA (really?) and as long as the CA itself is not compromised.
+This is a valid approach as long as you are trusting your CA and as long as the CA itself is not compromised.
 In case of a compromise however the attacker would be able to get a valid certificate for your domain that passes pin validation.
 After the attack was discovered StartSSL would quickly revoke all currently issued certificates, generate a new key pair for their root certificate and issue new certificates.
 And again we would be out of luck because suddenly pin validation fails and no browser will connect to our site.

 ## Include the pin of a backup key